Synopsis

 About Producer/Director, Ewan Duarte

-Ewan Duarte is a professional writer, artist, and award-winning independent filmmaker based in California.
+Ewan Duarte is a professional writer, artist, and award-winning filmmaker.
 Ewan holds his MFA in Cinema from San Francisco State University.
 Ewan’s practiced and studied yoga asana and meditation for many years.
-His prior films Spiral Transition (2010) and Change Over Time (2013) have won awards and screened in more than 140 film festivals worldwide such as Frameline, BFI London LGBT Film Festival, DC Shorts Film Festival, Rhode Island International Film Festival, Oslo LGBT Film Festival, Melbourne Queer Film Festival, Gender DocuFilm Festival in Roma, Hamburg International Queer Film Festival, Polari Film Festival in Austin, TX, and many more!
+His prior films Spiral Transition (2010) and Change Over Time (2013) have won awards and screened in more than 150 film festivals worldwide such as Frameline, BFI London LGBT Film Festival, DC Shorts Film Festival, Rhode Island International Film Festival, Oslo LGBT Film Festival, Melbourne Queer Film Festival, Gender DocuFilm Festival in Roma, Hamburg International Queer Film Festival, Polari Film Festival in Austin, TX, and many more!
 His articles have been published in LILIPOH Magazine, Original Plumbing Magazine, IndieWIRE, The Huffington Post, FTM Magazine, Manifest: Transitional Wisdom On Male Privilege, and the Chelsea Station.
 You can check out his website here: www.ewanduarteproductions.com

 You can view Ewan Duarte’s prior two films here:

-Change Over Time: https://vimeo.com/66785175
+Change Over Timehttps://vimeo.com/66785175

-Crew
+Queering Yoga Crew

 Ewan Duarte.
 Director/Producer